 How to apply for an in-year place

-If you have moved house, please upload evidence of the house move with the online application.
+If you have moved house, please submit evidence of the house move at the same time you make your online application.
 You can find out what you need to provide on the above website.

 We have to offer places by applying our admission policy criteria to your child’s application and we will contact you with our decision about offering you a place.
 We will tell you our decision no later than 15 school days from when you apply.

 If we cannot offer you a place, we will

 - write to you to explain the reasons

 - add your child to our waiting list in case a place becomes free.

 Our waiting lists are kept until the end of each school year.
 You will need to make a new application if you want to be on the waiting list for the following school year.